cap-js/docs/guides/messaging/index.md

 Method `srv.emit()` is used to emit event messages.
 As you can see, emitters usually emit messages to themselves, that is, `this`, to inform potential listeners about certain events.
 Emitters don't know the receivers of the events they emit.
 There might be none, there might be local ones in the same process, or remote ones in separate processes.

-::: tip Messaging on Conceptual Level
+::: tip Messaging on a Conceptual Level
-Simply use `srv.emit()` to emit events, and let the CAP framework care for wire protocols like CloudEvents, transports via message brokers, multitenancy handling, and so forth.
+Simply use `srv.emit()` to emit events, and let the CAP framework take care of wire protocols like CloudEvents, transports via message brokers, multitenancy handling, and so forth.
 :::

 ### Receiving Events